goldenal/goldenal/README.md

- Hello, I am Adewale 👋!
-I'm a Senior Flutter Developer passionate about crafting user-centric mobile applications that drive sales and revenue growth.
-Beyond writing clean code, I focus on optimizing user flows and experiences to maximize user engagement and conversion.\
+ Hello, I am Adewale 👋!I’m a results-driven engineer passionate about building scalable, user-centric products that deliver measurable growth and impact.

-- 👯 I’m looking to collaborate on any mobile software project.
+At Vesti, I led the mobile engineering team and scaled the app from 5,000 to 1M+ downloads in 3 years, driving innovation in fintech security, scalability, and user experience.
+My focus goes beyond writing clean code—I specialize in optimizing user journeys, integrating backend systems, and delivering products that boost engagement, retention, and revenue.

+With expertise across Flutter, NestJS, Node.js, and Python, I design and deploy robust backend architectures, APIs, and real-time systems that seamlessly power mobile experiences.
+This end-to-end skill set enables me to bridge the gap between mobile and backend, ensuring products are both delightful and resilient.

+I thrive in fast-paced, cross-functional environments, where I bring a mix of technical leadership, mentoring, and problem-solving to deliver high-impact software at scale.\

 - 📫 How to reach me: Contact me via adeosunadewale86@gmail.com

 <!--